c-hudson/muddler/README.md

 ```
    Basic Commands:
-      /editor [<world>]
+      /world
-         Modify the current or a new/different world's connection details via a
+         Edit the current world's connection details.
-         "world editor".
       /world <world>
-         Open a new connection to a defined world (in the world editor) or
-         switch to that world if the world connection has already been
+         Switch the current world to <world>.
+Muddler will open up a
+         new connection if needed.
+Switching between existing worlds
-         established.
-Switching between connections can be done with
-         this command or using the up/down arrow keys or escape-w.
+         can also be done with the up/down arrows and escape-w.
       /help [<command>]
          Lists all commands or provides help on an individual command.
       /quit
          Had enough, quit muddler.
-      /set encode = fansi | utf8 | latin
-         Enable either fansi, utf8, or latin encoding for the current world.

    Web Commands:
       /web